Have a question about COTA Membership?

 What kind of things can COTA help me with?

 COTA Australia is an advocacy organisation which lobbies for action at a national level on issues affecting seniors.
-Members requiring assistance for specific issues should contact their local State/Territory COTA which will be able to provide information and advice on an extensive range of issues affecting older people.
+Older Australians requiring assistance for specific issues should contact their local State/Territory COTA which will be able to provide information and advice on an extensive range of issues affecting older people.